 What Is a Project Charter?

-The project charter is a document issued by the project’s sponsor.
-It authorizes the project and gives the project manager authority to do their work.
+The project charter is a document created by the project manager (along with the resources available).
+It is issued by the project’s sponsor and authorizes the project, giving the project manager authority to do their work.

-What does this charter contain?
-Well, it covers the high-level scope and direction of a project, as well as the objectives that a project must meet in order to be considered a success.
-And this document will be used to help keep everyone focused on what needs to be achieved throughout the life of a project.
+Contained in the charter are the high-level scope and direction for the project, as well as other constraints and objectives that a project must meet in order to build that scope and be considered a success.
+The information in the charter is the basis of the more detailed project management plan used to keep everyone focused on what needs to be achieved throughout the life of the project.

 What Are the Benefits of Using a Charter?

 A project charter provides the basis for the project manager and the team to know what problem they will solve or opportunity they will take advantage of for their organization.
 Beyond that, a project charter provides the following benefits:

 - Gives the project manager authority to spend money and commit resources on behalf of the organization

 - Provides the high-level project requirements